mcsammon/mcsammon.github.io/_posts/2016-10-1-unit_roots.markdown

 layout: page
 title:  "Commentary on Understanding Unit Rooters: A Helicopter Tour by Sims and Uhlig (1991)"
 ---
-The paper argues: Although classical (frequentist) $$p$$-values are asymptotically equivalent to Bayesian posteriors, they should not be interpreted as probabilities.
+Sims and Uhlig argue: although classical (frequentist) $$p$$-values are asymptotically equivalent to Bayesian posteriors, they should not be interpreted as probabilities.
 This is because the equivalence breaks down in non-stationary models.
 The paper uses small sample sizes, with $$T=100$$ - This post examines how the results change with $$T=10,000$$, when the asymptotic behavior kicks in.

 # The Setup